isa-pilpre/data-analysis-bellabeat/Chapter1-Ask.md

 ## 1. Context

-Welcome to my data analysis case study for Bellabeat company.

-In this case study, let's pretend that I am working as a Data Analyst for [Bellabeat](<http://www.bellabeat.com>), a high-tech manufacturer of health-focused products for women.
+This is a data analysis case study for [Bellabeat](<http://www.bellabeat.com>), a fem-tech company specializing in health jewelry trackers.
+Bellabeat products track daily activity (e.g. steps), heart rate, sleep cycles, menstrual cycles, and more.

 ## 2. Business Task

-Simply put, I need to **analyze smart device fitness data to help unlock new growth opportunities for Bellebeat**.
+The goal is to **analyze smart device data to identify trends and provide actionable marketing strategies for Bellabeat**.

-Bellabeat’s Chief Creative Officer, Urška Sršen, has asked me to focus on one of Bellabeat’s products and analyze smart device data to gain insight into how consumers are using their smart devices.
-The goal is to uncover specific usage behaviors that could inform Bellabeat’s marketing strategy and identify growth opportunities.
+Bellabeat’s Chief Creative Officer, Urška Sršen, has asked me to focus on one of Bellabeat’s products and analyze smart device data.
+The goal is to uncover user behavior patterns that can inform Bellabeat marketing strategy and identify growth opportunities.

-### Key areas to investigate

-- **Usage behaviors**: How often and for what purposes consumers use their fitness trackers or smartwatches? (ex. weekday vs weekends, activity trends over the day, sleep monitoring, etc.)
-- **Consumer engagement**: How engaged users are with their devices?
-Is their usage consistent over time or influenced by specific events or time periods (ex. start of the year, summer)?
-- **Demographics and user profiles**: How different demographic segments (age, education, gender) use their devices.
-Are there key differences in their behavior.
+What do they mean by "smart device data"?

+- **Activity trends**: How many steps do users walk per day, at what time of the day, on which day of the week, when do they rest the most, etc.?
+- **Demographics**: What are the key demographic segments (age, employment, with a focus on women)?
-- **Consumer sentiment**: Are the smart device users satisfied with their device features?
-Do they feel their health and wellness improve through usage?
+- **Consumer sentiment**: How do users feel about their smart device?

-### Aligning data sources with the business task

-- **Fitbit dataset**: Provides data on activity levels, sleep patterns, and heart rate, giving insights into daily usage behaviors.
-- **Survey dataset**: Offers demographic information and psychological dimensions, such as attitudes and satisfaction levels, which are relevant to understanding how users feel about their devices.
-- **Reddit and social media data**: Can be used to supplement the above datasets by providing real-time consumer sentiment and feedback on smart devices from a diverse range of users.
-- **Creating my own survey**: Ultimately, I could design my own survey via a platform (SurveyMonkey, Google Forms), target women specifically, and distribute it via social media channels (ex. women’s fitness groups on Facebook, Instagram).
-This way, I would get a controlled, relevant, and up-to-date dataset.

 ## 3. Stakeholders